-Popular likelihood penalties to estimate $\Omega$ in high dimensions include LASSO \citep{meinshausen2006high}, graphical LASSO (GLASSO) \citep{friedman2008sparse,yuan2007model} and ridge \citep{van2016ridge}, among others.
+Popular likelihood penalties to estimate $\Omega$ in high dimensions include LASSO \citep{meinshausen2006high} and graphical LASSO (GLASSO) \citep{friedman2008sparse,yuan2007model}, among others.
 These methods use efficient optimisation to obtain point estimates.
 In contrast, we focus on fully Bayesian methods that provide a posterior distribution that quantifies uncertainty on the GGM's structure and on $\Omega$ given the observed data.
 Capturing this uncertainty is critical for Bayesian inference.
-Alas, the computational cost of posterior sampling has previously proven prohibitive in examples with more than a few hundred variables, posing a major bottleneck.
-An interesting alternative is to use pseudo-Bayesian algorithms that use pseudo-likelihoods to simplify calculations \citep{atchade2019quasi, mohammadi2023large}.
-In our examples these attained excellent trade-offs between inference and computational cost.
-Their output however differs from an exact Bayesian posterior.
+Alas, the computational cost of posterior sampling has previously proven prohibitive in examples where $p$ is more than a few hundreds, posing a major bottleneck.
+An interesting alternative is to use pseudo-likelihoods to simplify calculations \citep{atchade2019quasi, mohammadi2025scalable}.
+In our examples these attained excellent trade-offs between inference and computation, but their output differs from an exact Bayesian posterior.
 Figure \ref{fig:exact_vs_pseudo} shows a simple $p=10$ example, where pseudo-likelihood methods (gray lines) have lower frequentist coverage, particularly for moderate $n$.
-The right panel shows that the run times of our algorithms (blue and red lines) are comparable to those of pseudo-likelihood methods, and much faster than the best available exact Bayesian algorithms (black points).
-In our real data example with $p = 332$, we further observed better mixing and out-of-sample predictive performance of our exact Bayesian algorithms compared with the pseudo-likelihood approaches.
-See Sections \ref{sec:experiments} and \ref{sec:COVID} for a full description of these results.
+The right panel shows that the run times of our algorithms (blue and red) are comparable to those of pseudo-likelihoods, and much faster than the best available exact Bayesian algorithms (black points).